Certification and Standards

 ALDI supports the integration of mechanisms to enable living incomes into certification standards.
 Where certification reaches its limitations, ALDI will pilot the following approach to increase incomes:

 A sweet deal for consumers and farmers: ALDI is proud to be a sustainability frontrunner by enabling cocoa farmers to earn a living income.
 As a Mission Ally of Tony’s Open Chain, ALDI pays farmers a premium for the Choceur CHOCO CHANGER chocolate bar based on the calculations of a living income by Fairtrade and Tony’s Chocolonely.
 The higher price takes into consideration the costs of living and the costs of farming.
 Fairtrade and Tony’s Chocolonely share the same vision and use the same model for calculating the cocoa price that enables farmer to earn a living income.
 They have improved existing models, integrated widely accepted benchmarks and research and share their insights with the chocolate industry with the Living Income Reference Price for cocoa.
 The premium is coupled with responsible purchasing practices such as long-term contracts and risk sharing e.g. due to insurances to increase the resilience of smallholders.

-Our Goal: All cocoa used in relevant own-brand products will be from certified sources by the end of 2020.
+Our Goal: All cocoa used in relevant own-brand products is from certified sources.

 Sustainable Development Goals